ben31w/ben31w/README.md

 Ben Wright — @ben31w

-Christopher Newport University, class of 2024.
-Pursuing a major in computer science and a career as a software developer.
+Christopher Newport University, class of 2023.
+Pursuing a major in computer science and a career in software engineering, database administation, or computer networking.

-I’m currently taking courses on data structures and algortihm analysis.
+I’m currently taking computer science courses on data structures and algortihm analysis.
+Some of the courses I've taken previously include introduction to software engineering (covered software development phases and design patterns), programming for applications (covered application skills like File I/O and command-line args), and programming for data manipulation (covered Python data analysis libraries such as NumPy and MatPlotLib).

 In my spare time, I'm working on becoming an Oracle Certified Associate for Java SE 8.
 Being an associate is only the first step in my plan to become a Certified Professional (you got to start somewhere I guess).
-I'm also working on learning HTML and CSS.

 You can reach me via email: ben31w@gmail.com